kinasch/cp2077_mods/buildmanager/README.md

 # Build Manager
 ## About this mod

-With this mod you can save, load and reset your builds (attributes, perks and traits) to play around with various play-styles.
+With this mod you can save, load and reset your builds (attributes, proficiencies, perks and traits) to play around with various play-styles.
 As this type of reset (including the attributes) is not part of the base game, this mod may be considered cheating.

 **Please please please back-up your saves and maybe take screenshots of your current build.**